prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

-Pizer’s take on “the concept of nature” in *The Octopus*, for example, reconciles the conflict between religious and evolutionary understandings of nature through the evolutionary theism central to LeContian force.[@pizer_concept_1962] Russ
+Pizer’s take on “the concept of nature” in *The Octopus*, for example, reconciles the conflict between religious and evolutionary understandings of nature through the evolutionary theism central to LeContian force without incorporating the economic insight of W. F.
+Taylor that he addresses in his rejoinder to synthetic criticisms.[@pizer_concept_1962] Russ
-Castronovo discusses the “geo-aesthetics” and the tension between democratic and proto-fascist impulses in Norris’s depiction of the globe without touching on the planet, taking up the economic and political without considering their environmental implications.[@castronovo_geo-aesthetics:_2003] Florian Freitag brings a more agricultural lens to the novel as part of a broader argument about the farm novel as the “natural environment” of American literary
+Castronovo discusses “geo-aesthetics” and the tension between democratic and proto-fascist impulses in Norris’s depiction of the globe, but does so without touching on the planet, taking up the economic and political significance of that figure without considering its environmental implications.[@castronovo_geo-aesthetics:_2003] Florian Freitag brings a more agricultural lens to the novel as part of a broader argument about the farm novel as the “natural environment” of American literary